Philosophy: Answers to the really big questions

 What use is philosophy in transformation?
 As a philosopher, I have to deal with this question all the time.
 Sometimes it’s undergraduate students wondering what good a philosophy major is going to be, or people you meet at parties who are surprised to find out what you do.
 After all, isn’t philosophy basically just dead white guys in ancient Greece – really dead white guys – talking about stuff with no practical relevance to anything?

-Well, no. And I speak as a black guy (a live one).
+And I speak as a black guy (a live one).

 Another challenge: Isn’t philosophy as an academic subject really a luxury, maybe OK for countries of the global North that are rolling in money, but not what countries from the former Third World focusing on development can afford?